IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 to one, and it is common to set $$q_m := 1$$ so that $$p_m$$ takes up the remaining probability mass.

+To recapitulate, a single draw from a Dirichlet process is done in two steps: prescribe atoms $$\{ x_i \}$$ via draws from the normalized base measure and prescribe the corresponding probabilities $$\{ p_i \}$$ via the stick-breaking construction.
+The two give a complete description of a discrete probability distribution.
+Recall that this distribution is still a single draw.
+By repeating this process many times, one obtains the distribution of this distribution, which can be used to, for instance, quantify uncertainty in the estimation.

 ## Illustration